13 Jan 2026

 • Thinking about cleaning or organizing causes anxiety, panic, paralysis, or an emotional shutdown.

 Finally, it’s more than just a mess when it’s a safety hazard.
 Rooms can become inaccessible with piles of items that could fall on you.
 Spoiled food items can cause an infestation of bugs or rodents.
-Poor personal hygiene can lead to skin infections, tooth decay and discomfort.
+Poor personal hygiene6 can lead to skin infections, tooth decay and discomfort.
 These are signs a mess or clutter has crossed the line into extreme depression room status.

 How to Gently Reclaim Your Space